 The nature conservation and species protection play the key role in the planning and permit procedures.
 In order to obtain a construction permit, the binding opinions of concerned authorities in matters relating to the nature conservation, landscape and species protection must be issued.
 The decision of the Building Authority in EIA and the construction permit procedure is based on binding opinions submitted by the concerned authorities in the proceedings.
 18 | What are the most common reasons for the failure of wind energy projects (e.g., species protection, nature conservation, monument protection, air corridors etc.)?

-- a) Nature conservation

-- b) Distance requirements

-- c) Length of permitting processes
+c) Length of permitting processes

-- d) Conflicts with third parties
+d) Conflicts with third parties